Master of Science in Nursing and Master of Business Administration Dual Degree Option

 The curriculum is designed to address this through a portfolio of practical, resume-building projects that satisfy your intellectual curiosity and help build the knowledge, skills, and abilities to make sound business and management decisions that can be applied to health care organizations.
 Beyond these practical skills, the program is also designed to foster thought leadership, innovation, and corporate social responsibility in a global context.

-In addition, you will complete the executive leader concentration area, which includes a clinical experience.
+You will complete the executive leader concentration, which includes a clinical experience.
 The program's curriculum could help you prepare to sit for the Nurse Executive or the Nurse Executive, Advanced, certification examinations (depending on the level of leadership within your organization) provided by the American Nurses Credentialing Center.

 The Master of Science in Nursing and Master of Business Administration Dual Degree Option consists of a minimum of 88 quarter credit hours.
 Upon successful completion of the program, you will be awarded the Master of Science in Nursing and Master of Business Administration degrees.